If you're interested in development, regeneration and sustainability, becoming a town planner could be the career for you

 - Starting salaries for graduate or assistant planners are typically in the range of £18,000 to £25,000.

-- Chief planning officers, heads of departments and directors can earn salaries of over £55,000 and in some instances they can reach up to £100,000.
+- Chief planning officers, heads of departments and directors can earn salaries of more than £55,000.
+In some instances, they can reach up to £100,000.

-Members of the Royal Town Planning Institute (RTPI) may earn higher salaries than non-members.
+Becoming a chartered member of the Royal Town Planning Institute (RTPI) may enable you to earn a higher salary.
 Salaries vary depending on the size and location of the employing organisation and the sector.

 Public sector employment often includes a generous holiday entitlement and pension scheme.
 Other benefits may include essential car user allowances, flexible working hours, home-based working and job share opportunities.
 The private sector has greater flexibility to offer performance-related pay, profit share and other additional benefits, although annual leave entitlement and pension schemes may be less generous than in the public sector.